tlpcap/py_ti/README.md

 Bollinger Bands<br />

 # Data
-Data should be in open/high/low/close/volume format in a Pandas DataFrame with the index as the date.<br />
+Data should be in open/high/low/close/volume format in a Pandas DataFrame with the date as the index.<br />
 ohlc = float<br />
 volume = int<br />
 date = Datetime<br />